 Note 1: Variance of variable 1 has to be higher than the variance of variable 2.
 Otherwise, calculations made by Excel will be wrong.
 If not, then swap the data.

 Note 2: If the Data analysis button is not available in Excel, go to File > Options.
 Under Add-ins, select Analysis ToolPak and click on the Go button.
 Check Analysis Tool Pack and click on OK.

 Note 3: There is a formula in Excel to calculate the F table value.
 Its syntax is:

-This has been a guide to F-Test Formula.
-Here we discuss how to perform F-Test to determine whether or not to reject the null hypothesis along with examples and downloadable excel template.
+This article has been a guide to F-Test Formula.
+Here we learn how to perform F-Test to determine whether or not to reject the null hypothesis along with examples and a downloadable excel template.
 You can learn more about statistical modeling from the following articles –